20-Centimeter Tsunami Observed after Quake off Iwate Pref.

 - Русский

+Tsunamis of 20 centimeters were observed in the Iwate cities of Kuji and Ofunato.
+The agency lifted the advisory at 8:15 p.m.

 The quake registered up to 4, the sixth-highest level on the 10-notch Japanese seismic intensity scale.
-The maximum tremor was recorded in the city of Morioka and the town of Yahaba, as well as the town of Wakuya in neighboring Miyagi Prefecture.
+The maximum tremor was recorded in the Iwate capital of Morioka and the town of Yahaba, as well as the town of Wakuya in neighboring Miyagi Prefecture.

-The quake caused a temporary power outage on the Tohoku Shinkansen bullet train line, suspending train operations between Sendai and Shin-Aomori stations, according to East Japan Railway Co., or JR East.
+According to East Japan Railway Co., or JR East, the quake caused a temporary power outage on its Tohoku Shinkansen bullet train line, with services suspended between Sendai Station in Miyagi and Shin-Aomori Station in Aomori Prefecture, north of Iwate.
+Also, there were delays on the Akita and Hokkaido Shinkansen lines.

 [Copyright The Jiji Press, Ltd.]